How to get more replies to your direct messages on LinkedIn

 - Oct 19, 2024

-- 5 min read
+- 7 min read

-Once you’ve honed this skill, you’ll have a powerful and reliable tool for generating leads, and you won't have to just rely on taking any clients that show up at your door.
-You’ll feel relieved knowing you can create client opportunities whenever you want.
-And you’ll no longer feel icky when sending messages.
+Once you’ve honed this skill and have prospects replying to your messages on the regular, you won't have to rely on taking any clients that show up at your door.
+You’ll be relieved knowing you can create client opportunities whenever you want.
+Your messages will feel natural and flow well, because you’ll know you’re offering real value and solving others' problems.
+And you’ll no longer feel icky when sending them!

 Strategy 1) Make your messages personal.